bitcubico/english/tips.md

 On **Saturday, June 23rd**, the Springfield **Orchestra** is going to **perform** Beethoven's Fifth Symphony.
 The concert **starts** at **3 p.m.** in Springfield **Park**.
 **Admission** is **$5** for adults and **$1** for children. **Tickets** are **available** online at www.springfield.orchestra.com.

+## Suggesting activities
+There are several ways to make suggestions for activities.\

+### 'Let's' + base form of verb
+Let's go to the dance performance.

+### 'How about' or 'what about' + verb + '-ing'
+What about meeting some friends?

+### 'Could' + base form of verb
+We could go out for a drink at Harry's Bar

+### 'Why don't we' + base form of verb
+Why don't we try a new restaurant?